REVIEW | Avell A72 HYB - a lot of performance in a very thin notebook

 Speaking of connectivity, we have a very complete model.
 The highlight is a USB Type-C port with Thunderbolt 4 support, a very capable and comprehensive technology in supporting data transfers and even power.
 It also has USB 3.2 Gen 2×1 Type-A, capable of reaching 10Gb/s, two USB 3.2 Gen 1×1 Type-A ports with a maximum speed of 5Gb/s, in addition to an HDMI 2.1 with support for up to [email protected] and a traditional RJ-45 to network cable with 10/100/1000/2500 network support.
 This and the WiFi6 on the Intel platform make this notebook a very complete product in terms of connectivity, and it only needs one thing: a full-size card reader, but here we have MicroSD support, which can already serve some professionals.

 For those with an eye on upgrade and maintenance possibilities, the Avell A72 HYB maintains the company’s style of delivering products that are easy to open and move.
-Just remove the screws and the entire bottom cover is easily removed, giving access to the memory slots, the two NVMe SSD slots, and also possible maintenance on the cooling system, such as cleaning and thermal paste replacement, for those who face this procedure type.
-Something interesting is that the bottom cover has heatsinks, to help cool the SSDs.
+Just remove the screws and the entire bottom cover is easily removed, giving access to the memory slots, the two NVMe SSDs slots, and also possible maintenance on the cooling system, such as cleaning and thermal paste replacement, for those who face this procedure type.
+Something interesting is that the bottom cover has heatsinks, to help with the cooling of SSDs.

 Hardware